 Conducting marketing related activities, such as providing marketing and promotional materials and updates.
 For more information on marketing and promotional activities, please refer to the Direct Marketing section below.

 Allowing you to post comments in public forums.

 Conducting promotional activities, such as sweepstakes and Facebook events.

 Analysing and developing statistical information on use of our products and services to better improve our products and services.

-Storing and maintaining information about you for our business operations or legal obligations.